rahulan-c/lichess4545-stats/README.md

-# rahulan-c.github.io
+# lichess4545-stats

-Lichess4545 stats by league/season.
+What it sounds like: Lichess4545 league stats.